THEORIES OF PERFORMANCE - 2021/2

 Students will take this module alongside Musical Theatre TDL3011, and Political Theatre TDL3010

 Home-based study on the module material and online reading requirements.
 Theories to be studied may include: semiotics, phenomenology, feminism, gender theory, reception theory, post-modern theory.

-Seminar sessions amounting to two days at GSA to include application of theories to theatre text and performance, writings skills, and personal tutorials.
+Seminar sessions at GSA to include application of theories to theatre text and performance, writings skills, and group tutorials.

 |Assessment type||Unit of assessment||Weighting|

 - Provide students with the opportunity to demonstrate the following through their formal written summative submission, in addition to their engagement with the formative assessment, module content and associated activities:

 - Demonstrate knowledge and understanding of key practitioners, practices and theories of performance.
 (K)

 - Demonstrate knowledge and understanding of the processes by which performance is created, realised and managed.
 (K)

 - Identify and engage in appropriate independent research demonstrating an awareness and understanding of relevant cultural contexts.
 (C)